SimACo aquarium controller

 • through a rotary encoder.
 With encoder you can control mostly used SimACo functions.
 Information is displayed in the simple 16×2 light crystal display.

-In order to start to use controller you must to configure WiFi connection first.
+• USB cable.
+You will need USB cable and computer with Windows OS for controller’s firmware update.
 WiFi connection configuration can be done also using Windows PC and USB cable.
 Or use Android/Windows device to configure WiFi, in this case USB cable will not be needed.

 Windows/Android device connection to SimACo controller through WiFi